All Out (EP)

-All Out (stylized in all caps) is the only extended play by virtual girl group K/DA.
-The EP was released on November 6, 2020, through Riot Games and Stone Music Entertainment.
-The EP contains five songs which feature vocals from the original line-up (G)I-dle, Madison Beer, and Jaira Burns plus a variety of influential singers, such as Bea Miller, Wolftyla, Lexie Liu, Kim Petras, Aluna, Bekuh Boom, and Annika Wells and with Twice members Jihyo, Sana, Nayeon, and Chaeyoung.
+All Out (stylized in all caps) is the only extended play by virtual girl group K/DA, released on November 6, 2020, through Riot Games and Stone Music Entertainment.
+It contains five songs which feature vocals from Soyeon and Miyeon of (G)I-dle, Madison Beer, and Jaira Burns, the four of whom form the original line-up, plus contributions by Bea Miller, Wolftyla, Lexie Liu, Kim Petras, Aluna, Bekuh Boom, Annika Wells, and Twice members Jihyo, Sana, Nayeon, and Chaeyoung.
 Each song was produced by one of the fictional members of the group, with the exception of "More".

 All Out was preceded by the pre-release single "The Baddest" on August 27, 2020, and lead single "More" on October 28, 2020.
 Both singles reached number one on the Billboard World Digital Song Sales.

 Background

 After releasing "The Baddest" on August 27, 2020, the group released several teaser images starting with Akali, Evelynn, Kai'sa and Ahri with the phrase "#Wherewevebeen #KDA #CallingBlades" on their social media accounts.
 On September 5, K/DA confirmed that they are working on a collaboration with Seraphine, a fictional virtual influencer after fans have speculated since she has been posting on Twitter, Instagram, and SoundCloud and art style seemed in line with other characters from the game.
 On her in-character Instagram account, Seraphine confirmed she would serve as one of the producers for the EP.
 Simultaneously, Riot released the first episode of their new web comic series titled K/DA: Harmonies showing behind-the-scenes of the group's recording process, members encounter, experiences and adventures.
 On September 28, K/DA unveiled its official fandom lightstick in a shaped of a stage microphone, featuring a black criss-cross pattern on its handle, and their first fan recruitment for Blades, the group's official fandom name.